-- 1. Who: This Policy applies to all members of the FM community, including students, faculty, staff, visitors, independent contractors, and other third parties who are on campus and involved in an incident of sexual misconduct (this can be someone who witnessed an incident or who wishes to report an incident on behalf of another). - 2.
-What: This Policy applies to all "sexual assault," "nonconsensual sexual activity," "relationship violence," and/or "stalking," as those terms are defined below ("Sexual Misconduct"), including conduct that constitutes Title IX Sexual Harassment (defined below) under the Title IX Grievance Policy.
-If a Title IX Formal Complaint (defined below) is filed regarding Sexual Misconduct, Fulton Montgomery Community College ("FM") will investigate and adjudicate the Sexual Misconduct under the Title IX Grievance Policy.
-Importantly, if the Title IX Grievance Policy applies, Sections X, XI, and XII will not apply.
+- 1. Who: This Policy applies to all members of the FMCC community, including students, faculty, staff, visitors, independent contractors, and other third parties who are on campus and involved in an incident of sexual misconduct (this can be someone who witnessed an incident or who wishes to report an incident on behalf of another). - 2.
+What: This Policy prohibits all forms of sexual misconduct (as defined below).
+This broad term includes, but is not limited to, acts of nonconsensual sexual activity, relationship violence, sexual assault and stalking.
+Please refer to the Definitions section for a complete list of terms and prohibited acts.